dotnet/docs/docs/ai/quickstarts/get-started-openai.md

 :::zone target="docs" pivot="openai"
 <!-- markdownlint-enable MD044 -->

-Get started with Semantic Kernel by creating a simple .NET 8 console chat application.
+Get started with OpenAI and [Semantic Kernel](../semantic-kernel-dotnet-overview.md) by creating a simple .NET 8.0 console chat application.
 The application will run locally and use the OpenAI `gpt-3.5-turbo` model.
 Follow these steps to get access to OpenAI and learn how to use Semantic Kernel.

 [!INCLUDE [download-alert](includes/prerequisites-openai.md)]